OBSERVATIONS

 The only thing visible outside the capsule (with no room for luggage), was their slippers.

 7. Tourism.
 Japan has become very popular as the Yen has devalued a great amount: 1US$ = 150Y, 1CA$ = 107.
 In touristic Kyoto, you see more foreigners than Japanese.
-November is surprising the busiest season.
+November is surprisingly the busiest season.
 People come from all over to see the fall foliage, and it doesn’t get that cold until December.
+There were some nice reds and yellows, but otherwise they were dull orange/brown (the colour in eastern North America is much better).
 When I was here in 2014, the cherry blossoms were in full bloom, but it was occasionally too cold to walk around in flip-flops.

 In Kyoto, many foreigners rented kimonos and Japanese clothes.
 One Korean couple had spent US$150 on their outfit for the day.
 And there were tons doing it (all very neurotypical thinking).